 2-fore!-1 Golf in England: East

-The East of England region includes the counties Bedfordshire, Cambridgeshire, Essex, Hertfordshire, Norfolk and Suffolk.
+The East of England includes counties Bedfordshire, Cambridgeshire, Essex, Hertfordshire, Norfolk and Suffolk.
 There are around 250 golf clubs in the East of England.
 Here are overviews and highlights of the region, by county.

 Golf in Norfolk